Harvey Picker Horizon Scholarship Program

 The Harvey Picker Horizon Scholarship Program was created to assist the children and spouses of workers who have died or suffered permanent disability due to a work-related injury.
 It is MEMIC’s hope that these scholarship awards for higher education may help fulfill the aspirations of those whose lives have been disrupted as a result of workplace injury or death.

 We are now accepting applications for the 2021 scholarship.
 To apply, you must complete an application.
 Applications must be postmarked by May 14, 2021.

 Harvey Picker Horizon Scholarship

 P.O.
 Box 11409

 Portland, ME 04104

-Please note: If your financial aid offer is not available, please still send your application and follow up with all other information as soon as possible.
+- A copy of your financial aid offer (if your financial aid offer is not available, please still submit the application and follow up with all other material as soon as possible)

 Email us at email@example.com or call 1-800-660-1306 and say “Horizon Scholarship” at the prompt.Any scholarship award is over and above the benefits MEMIC has paid to the injured worker and their family.